This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Before your surgery:

-- If you know in advance that you are going to have BKA surgery, caregivers may test your other leg.
+- If you know in advance that you are going to have BKA surgery, healthcare providers may test your other leg.
 These tests help you prepare for moving after surgery.
 You may also be given exercises to do to make your arms stronger.
 This will help you use crutches or a wheelchair after surgery.

 - You may need blood tests before your procedure.
 Write down the date, time, and location for each test.